paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Section was enacted as part of the Water Resources Development Act of 2007, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.

 #### Amendments
+2025—Subsecs. (h) to (l).
+Pub.
+L. 118–272 redesignated subsecs. (i) to (l) as (h) to (k), respectively, and struck out former subsec. (h) which related to applicability of this section based on when project studies were initiated relative to Nov.
+8, 2007.

 2022—Subsec. (j).
 Pub.
 L. 117–286 substituted “chapter 10 of title 5” for “FACA” in heading and “Chapter 10 of title 5” for “The Federal Advisory Committee Act (5 U.S.C.
 App.)” in text.

 2018—Subsec. (h)(2).
 Pub.
 L. 115–270 substituted “17 years” for “12 years”.